yonush/PicoPLC/README.md

 - :white_large_square: Additional sample code

 ## Schematic
 Schematic was created in Kicad.
 The BoM can be found in **Schematic and PCB** folder.
+The image below is only of page 1.
+Full schematic can be found in the folder.

 ![schematic](schematic_rev2.png)